Autom8edChaos/PocketTester/README.md

 # PocketTester

 You are sitting in the train on your daily commute.
-While dozing away a little, suddenly a great test idea pops up in your head: "If we can mock the HTTP calls, we can test every state in the App without having to setup testdata on the server!".
+While dozing off a little, you suddenly open your eyes.
+A great test idea just popped up in your head: "If we can mock the HTTP calls, we can test every state in the App without having to setup testdata on the server!".
 You want to note that idea down and directly share it with you colleagues, but how?
 Well, there is an app for that: PocketTester!

 PocketTester, now you can write down your bugs, checks or test ideas; anytime, anywhere.

 ## Implementation

 PocketTester is loosely based on the tutorial app "Course NoteKeeper" of [Jim Wilson](https://jwhh.com/).
 I implemented the adaptations myself for this assignment to have a fun little toy application to fiddle around with.
-The app contains some basic functionality, but because it is nowhere near finished it will limit the scope for test automation and mimics an application in full development.
+The app contains some basic functionality, but because it is nowhere near finished it will limit the scope for test automation and mimics an application in early development.

 Because the app is partially build on existing code, there are already some components that are not used (CourseModules), that are a bit clumsy (ItemTypeInfo) or that apply a pattern I would never implement that way (DataManager).
-That is great too, because it creates challenges you would encounter as a test automation engineer in normal day to day work.
+That is great too, because it creates challenges you would encounter as a test automation engineer in a normal days work.

 # Installation